Rapscallions

 The chicken-alien guarded the door, wings crossed and yellow feathers puffed out impressively.
 The hoards of kittens and puppies chased each other, climbing right over banks of computer consoles, tumbling and wrestling, barking and yowling, and raising the sort of ruckus that generally wasn’t allowed.
 The chicken didn’t care.
 As long as they stayed inside the schoolroom.

-Capt.
-Jacques’ pink ears flattened tight against his skull, and he meowed at his lieutenants, “We need a plan — and we’re going to have to figure it out in this horrid chaos.”
+Captain Jacques’ pink ears flattened tight against his skull, and he meowed at his lieutenants, “We need a plan — and we’re going to have to figure it out in this horrid chaos.”

 A small red-furred Irish Setter, a true puppy unlike Lt.
 Vonn, edged into the group and woofed, “Be glad for the chaos.
-Without it, that guard would notice right away that you’re up to something.”
+Without it, the guard would notice right away that you’re up to something.”

 “Leslie, we need weapons to take back the ship,” the captain meowed.
 “Is there anything in here that we could use?”